wazuh/wazuh/.github/ISSUE_TEMPLATE/system-tests.md

 |Basic_environment             |Ubuntu 22.04.2 LTS T3.Large 30GB SSD       |

-These requirements should be requested from the @wazuh/cicd.
+These requirements should be requested from the @wazuh/cicd team.

 For its execution, the installation of various packages is required, which will be detailed below.